sammuelyee/docs/cartodb-editor.md

 You have two sections in this window:

-1. **General privacy**: As well as in the standalone CartoDB Editor, by default a table will be only accessible by yourself.
-You can choose it to be **only visible to people with the link**, or make it **public** (it will be available to anyone on your Public Page).
+1. **General privacy**: Similiar to the standalone CartoDB Editor, by default a dataset will only be available to you when you import it.
+You can choose to make it **only visible to people with the link**, or **public** (it will be available to anyone on your Public Page).

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_04.png" alt="privacy modal" /></p>

 2. **Team privacy**: In the lower part of this modal window you will see a list of your Organization's teammates.
-With the control in the right you can give read access to this table (the table will appear in those person's dashboards and they will be able to open it and create visualizations with it, but only in read mode; that is, they won't be able to modify the content of this table).
+With the control in the right you can give read access to this dataset (the dataset will appear in those person's dashboards and they will be able to open it and create visualizations with it, but only in read mode; that is, they won't be able to modify the content of this dataset).
 If you also want to give write access, you can select the corresponding checkbox.
 Grant write and/or read access to all members of your Organization with the top controls.

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_05.png" alt="users" /></p>